input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 cool-down phase.

 #### BlockSelection

+Block selection is to decide on which block to vote for.
 ```agda
     BlockSelection' : SlotNumber → Chain → Hash Block
     BlockSelection' (MkSlotNumber s) = tipHash ∘ filter (λ {b → (slotNumber' b) + L <= s})